Witiko/doctoral-thesis/main.md

 # List of Author's Publications {#publications}

-↑ In this appendix, I will list my international publications in journals and in conference proceedings listed by the publication date.
+↑ In this appendix, I will list my international publications in journals and conference proceedings ordered by publication date.
 I will also state my research roles using the [*CRediT* taxonomy][79] and my contributions in percent.

  [79]: https://casrai.org/credit/